Got an old smartphone that has seen better days?

 Perhaps the most obvious way of disposing of your smartphone is to sell it or trade it in for an upgrade.
 If you still have the box, accessories, cable and charger the phone came with, then you can recoup a reasonable amount in exchange for the device.

 Try selling it on popular online marketplaces such as eBay, Amazon or Craigslist.
 Snap several photos so people will know what they’re buying.
-This is an excellent option if you’re not in a hurry to sell your gadget and want to get the best value.
+This is an excellent option if you’re not in a hurry to sell your gadget and want to get the best value by selling it privately.

-If you want to get rid of your mobile phone as soon as possible, then recycle sites such as Plunc.com will be happy to take it off your hands.
+If you want to get rid of your mobile phone as soon as possible, you can easily sell your phone with us!
+We’ll be happy to take it off your hands.
 Simply go to the site, complete a form and send the device in.
 Once they receive it, you’ll get the payment.

 2. Pass It On or Use As Backup